ng-bootstrap/ng-bootstrap/README.md

 A minimal reproduction scenario allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-Please not that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
+Please note that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
 We'll mark the issue as non-actionable without it and close if not heard from the reporter.

 Interestingly, from our experience users often find coding problems themselves while preparing a minimal StackBlitz.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.